- Damage billing at Connecticut College occurs four times a year:

 Damage billing philosophy

 As an honor code community, Connecticut College expects students to come forward on their own and take responsibility for any damage they have caused, accidentally or otherwise.
 Each house community has the right to expect this from every resident.
-Consistent with the honor code, should a student cause damage, she/he should report it to their housefellow or a staff member of Student Life.
+Consistent with the honor code, should a student cause damage, she/he should report it to their housefellow or a Student Life staff member.

-If a student is aware that damage has occurred, that student should confront the responsible individual and remind him/her to report themselves within 24 hours.
-After that period of time, if the responsible individual has not reported him/herself, the witness should report that student.
+If you are aware that damage has occurred, you should confront the responsible individual and remind him/her to report themselves within 24 hours.
+After that period of time, if the responsible individual has not reported him/herself, you should report that student.